These most underrated guitarists deserve more recognition.

 We can hear his amazing ideas on 1976’s “Come Taste the Band.”
 He also had a very interesting solo career, but unfortunately, passed away in December of 1976.

 Tommy was only 25 years old at the time of his death and never got the chance to build his way up to the stars, which he most certainly deserved.
-His unique blend of rock and jazz made him stand out, even among the many progressive rock musicians who were active in the 1970s.
+His unique blend of rock and jazz made him stand out as one of the best electric guitar players of the 1970s, even among the many progressive rock musicians who were active in the era.

 It’s pretty unfortunate that Martin Barre wasn’t invited to participate in Jethro Tull’s reunion in 2017.
 He is a musician who made a great impact on rock music but never really got the praise he deserved.